atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 The preditand data (e.g. precipitation) must be prepared for use in AtmoSwing.
 A tool provided along AtmoSwing allows for the 'database' generation.
 Database generation consists of extracting data from text files and combining them into a NetCDF file.

-During this data processing, Gumbel adjustments are automatically made to calculate the precipitation values corresponding to different return periods.

 The interface for generating the precipitation database is accessible through the 'Tools / Build predictand DB' menu from any AtmoSwing software.

 .. image:: img/frame-predictand-db-generator.png